Ever wondered how to sing and play ukulele at the same time?

 You’d be surprised how much fun you can have in a jam session with a couple friends.
 Playing ukulele with others can inspire you to keep learning the different techniques of the uke.
 Let’s say you want to learn how to play the popular ukulele song, “Somewhere over the Rainbow” by Israel IZ, which is a fairly easy song that you can learn in two days with the right tutorial.
 With friends, you can all bounce ideas off each other about how to play it better, which will further motivate the group to keep learning how to play.

 What’s the best way to learn it?
 Learning to play with others also teaches you great team building skills.
-You never know, you might even decide to form a band.
+You never know, you might even decide to start a band.
 Also, this exposes you to different songs, and you can play with people of varying abilities.

 Outside those benefits, playing with other people can make you feel good.
 Playing music release endorphins, which help with a higher pain tolerance and even help you experience a mild opiate high.
 In fact, researchers from Oxford University conducted a study that learned this.
 Robin Dunbar, a psychology professor, measured endorphin release through pain tolerance.
 In one group test, he chose people who had returned from a church service with plenty of clapping and communal singing.
 He discovered how the people from the more lively musical session often had a much higher pain tolerance than those who may have attended a calmer Anglican church meeting.